ssjshields/Batch-Card-Maker/README.md

 &nbsp;
 ## Disclaimer:
-p-dimi made this program for their own game, and has decided to release it for other people to use.
+p-dimi originally made this program for their own game, and has decided to release it for other people to use.

 The program comes as is.
+Modified for use by ssjshields.